vuestorefront/vue-storefront/packages/core/docs/integrate/integration-guide.md

 Our composables always return the properties:

-- a field that contains the response - always when you load or modify the state of the given feature, we generate a new response which is being returned by composable.
-It always has a proper name that refers to the its purpose eg. cart, products, category etc.
+- a field that contains the response - when you load or modify the state of the given feature, we generate a new response that is being returned by composable.
+It always has a proper name that refers to its purpose eg. cart, products, category etc.
 - `loading` - field that indicates loading state
 - `error` - field that contains errors